+Publicly-trusted EV TLS/SSL:

-For publicly-trusted EV TLS/SSL Certificates, Issuer CAs shall implement a process that prevents Certificates from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the Issuer CA has verified this information in accordance with the EV Guidelines section 11 and section 3.2 of the CP and this CPS.
-This includes not including other subject attribute information not validated per section 9.2.9 of the EV Guidelines.
+- EV Guidelines section 11; and

+- Section 3.2 of the CPS and this CP.

+- This includes not including other subject attribute information not validated per section 9.2.9 of the EV Guidelines.

-For all other Certificates, unless otherwise specifically stated, this CP does not require an Issuer CA to verify an Applicant's right to use a trademark.
+For all other Certificates, unless otherwise specifically stated this CP does not require an Issuer CA to verify an Applicant's right to use a trademark.
 Issuer CAs may reject any application or require revocation of any Certificate that is part of a trademark dispute.

-3.2 INITIAL IDENTITY VALIDATION
+32 INITIAL IDENTITY VALIDATION